-Chinese soldier caught in Ladakh, may have entered inadvertently: Reports
+Chinese soldier caught in Ladakh to be sent back, says Army

+Corporal Wang Ya Long was apprehended after he strayed across the Line of Actual Control.

-A Chinese soldier has been caught by the security forces near Demchok area of Ladakh, ANI reported on Monday.
+A Chinese soldier has been caught by the security forces near Demchok area of Ladakh, the Indian Army said on Monday.
 This came as both India and China are trying to resolve the border stand-off along the Line of Actual Control, which began in May, but neither side has backed down.

+“PLA [Peoples Liberation Army] soldier identified as Corporal Wang Ya Long apprehended in Demchok sector of Eastern Ladakh after he strayed across LAC,” the Army said in a statement.
+“He has been provided medical assistance, food and warm clothes to protect him from vagaries of extreme altitude and harsh climatic conditions.”

+The Army said the soldier will be handed over to Chinese officials at the Chusul-Modol meeting point after formalities are completed.

 The incident is said to have taken place on Sunday night.
-The Army is questioning the soldier, who is said to be from the 6th Motorised Infantry Division of the People’s Liberation Army.
+The soldier who is said to be from the 6th Motorised Infantry Division.
 He was carrying civil and military documents, News18 reported, citing unidentified officials.

-The soldier might have entered Indian territory inadvertently.
-He claimed to have entered India to recover his yak, reported News18.
-He also had no weapons and came alone.

-Officials said he will be returned to the Chinese Army “as per established protocol after following due procedure”.
-“If he has entered inadvertently, he will be handed back to the Chinese as per protocol,” they said.

 The border standoff